rode/rode-legacy/README.md

 }
 ```
 # Development
-To run locally, use skaffold with the `local` profile:
+To run locally, install CRDs, then use skaffold with the `local` profile:

+To install CRDs (Only needs to be run once):
+`make install`

+To run controllers:
 `skaffold dev --port-forward`

 This will also run [localstack](https://github.com/localstack/localstack) to mock services such as SQS.